holly-cummins/holly-cummins.github.io/content/posts/2023-10-09--creating-QR-codes/index.md

 ./QrCode.java <your-url> <path-to-a-tiny-image-to-embed> <output-file>
 ```

+If you want an even easier execution experience, have a look at how Max Anderson [uses JBang aliases to invoke the script.](https://xam.dk/blog/qrcode-rabbit-hole-with-monkeys/)

 What's under the covers?

 This code at the top of the class file declares the dependencies (with no build file, because of the magic of jbang), and also handles launching: